shilewenuw/trade_stat_logger/README.md

 ```
 get_positions()
 ```
-Returns a dict of current security holdings in form of {security: {'shares': # shares, 'avg_share_price': average share price1}, another_security: {'shares': # shares, 'avg_share_price': average share price1}, ...}, where the key corresponding to a security is the string passed through the log() method.
+Returns a dict of current security holdings in form of {security: {'shares': # shares, 'position_size': position size}, another_security: {'shares': # shares, 'position_size': position size}, ...}, where the key corresponding to a security is the string passed through the log() method.
 ***
 ```
 clear_all_positions(get_price_func, closure_date)